shannawn/shannonaw/brain-doodles/pre-pandemic-self.md

 You grow in ways you never imagined - in ways that I still find unbelievable.

-You won’t know if you can bear it.
+You don’t know if you can bear it.
 The muscles around your heart feel so tight that if you inhale, they'll snap - like an elastic stretched too far.

-And you’re one of the lucky ones.
+But you will.
+You’re one of the lucky ones.

 Life will become a blur.
 Like watching a hummingbird’s wings in flight.
 You can’t see it or process it.
 You know she’s moving from the soft drum of her wings.